NumenMirus/whatsapp_chat/README.md

 `./install.sh`
 ## Run the program!
-Delete the first line of the chat.txt (the one about encrypted messages), file if present
+Delete the first line of the chat.txt file if present. (the one about encrypted messages)

 Run with: